 We may use and disclose your protected health information, as necessary, to conduct quality assessments and improvement activities, to review health care professionals’ competence and qualifications; to evaluate practitioner and provider performance; to conduct training programs; and for accreditation, licensing, certification, and credentialing activities.

-Your Authorization: Other uses and disclosures of your protected health information will be made only with your written authorization, unless otherwise permitted or required by law as described in this Notice.
+Your Authorization: Other uses and disclosures of your protected health information will be made only with your written authorization unless otherwise permitted or required by law as described in this Notice.
 You may revoke your authorization at any time, in writing.
 Your revocation will not affect any use or disclosures permitted by your authorization while it was in effect.
 Unless you give us a written authorization, we cannot use or disclose your health information for any reason except those described in this Notice.

-Others Involved In Your Health Care: Unless you object, we may use or disclose health information to notify, or assist in the notification of (including identifying or locating) a family member, your personal representative or another person responsible for your care, of your location, your general condition, or death.
-If you are present, prior to use or disclosure of your health information, we will provide you with an opportunity to object to such uses or disclosures.
+Others Involved In Your Health Care: Unless you object, we may use or disclose health information to notify or assist in the notification of (including identifying or locating) a family member, your personal representative, or another person responsible for your care, of your location, your general condition, or death.
+If you are present, prior to the use or disclosure of your health information, we will provide you with an opportunity to object to such uses or disclosures.
 In the event of emergency circumstances or your incapacity to agree or object, we will disclose protected health information based on a determination using our professional judgment, disclosing only health information that is directly relevant to the person’s involvement in your healthcare and only that which is in your best interest.
 We may use or disclose your protected health information to an authorized public or private entity to assist in disaster relief efforts and to coordinate uses and disclosures to family or other individuals involved in your health care.
 We will also use our professional judgment and our experience with common practice to make reasonable inferences of your best interest in allowing a person to pick up filled prescriptions, medical supplies, x-rays, or other similar forms of health information.

 Emergencies: We may use or disclose your protected health information in an emergency treatment situation.
 We must present to you our Notice of Privacy Practices as soon as it is reasonably practicable after the delivery of treatment.
 If your dentist or another dentist in the practice is required by law to treat you, she/he may still use or disclose your protected health information to treat you, and you will be provided our Notice of Privacy Practices as soon as reasonably practicable after the delivery of treatment.
-We must make a good faith effort to obtain a written acknowledgement of the receipt of this notice to you, or document our good faith efforts to obtain such acknowledgement and the reason(s) why the acknowledgement of was not obtained.
+We must make a good faith effort to obtain a written acknowledgment of the receipt of this notice to you, or document our good faith efforts to obtain such acknowledgement and the reason(s) why the acknowledgment of was not obtained.

 Marketing Health-Related Services: We will not use your health information for marketing communication without your written authorization.